Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Conclusion

-We have provided an algorithm to produce synthetic data that we hope can be a baseline for testing XAI method, especially in the form of saliency maps or heatmaps.
-Some XAI methods appear to be more suitable for localization, while others are more responsive to the edges of the features.
-Modifications required to boost the explainability power of XAI methods might differ across the methods, making fair comparison a possibly difficult task.
+Modifications required to boost the explainability power of existing XAI methods might differ across methods, making fair comparison a possibly difficult task.
 At least, for each application of XAI method, we should attempt to find a clear, consistent interpretation under the same context of study.
-For example, if negative values need to be treated with absolute values in some application, at least an accompanying experiment is needed to show the effect and implication of performing such transformation.
+For example, if negative values need to be treated with absolute values in some applications, at least an accompanying experiment is needed to show the effects and implications of performing such transformation.
 As of now, XAI still remains a challenging problem.
 However, it does exhibit good potential to improve the reliability of black-box models in the future.

+\textit{Future directions}.
+Synthetic data with clear-cut shapes is useful as a yardstick to measure the quality of XAI methods in an objective manner.
+Our synthetic dataset allows readers to clearly see the pros and cons of using certain XAI methods.
+We have also included rich features in our dataset enough to simulate the variety found in real life dataset, including background noises.
+We hope that the practice of including magnitude-banded heatmaps can be expanded in the future, and it may be useful to craft explanation ground-truth labels with magnitude banding on real datasets.
+Further studies on the performance of mabCAM on other datasets will help improve the objectivity of heatmap as explanation framework as a whole.